1960 Ethiopian coup attempt: Coup

 On the evening of Tuesday, 13 December 1960, the group duped several Ministers of the Imperial Crown and other important political personages into coming to Guenete Leul Palace in the capital, Addis Ababa, for an emergency meeting.
 They then were taken hostage, including Prime Minister Ras Abebe Aregai.
 At the same time, followers of Colonel Warqenah occupied the central bank, the radio station, and the Ministry of Finance.
 The Kebur Zabagna surrounded the other army bases in and around the capital.
+Before dawn, telephone exchanges were seized and Addis Ababa airport was under control of the bodyguards, who banned all flights.
+Tanks occupied strategic positions around the capital and by days end most of the imperial family and high ranking officials had been seized.

+An Israeli radio operator aboard the aircraft transporting Haile Selassie during his trip to Brazil relayed news of the coup.
+Tel Aviv advised the Emperor to land in Liberia, where Mossad chief Isser Harel hurried to meet him.
+The Israelis also advised Ethiopian paratroop commanders, who had been trained in Israel, to secure the Addis Ababa airport in preparation for Selassie's return.
+Meanwhile, Tel Aviv directed all Israeli officials in Ethiopia to coordinate with the governor of Eritrea to facilitate the Emperor's arrival in Asmara.

+Crown Prince Asfaw's address

-The next morning, after the members of the coup had secured control of most of Addis Ababa, Crown Prince Asfaw Wossen, who is generally regarded as having acted under duress, read a proclamation.
-This proclamation attacked Ethiopia's economic backwardness in relation to other African countries, announced the formation of a new government under the Crown Prince, and promised the start of a new era.
+The next morning, after the members of the coup had secured control of most of Addis Ababa, Crown Prince Asfaw Wossen, read a proclamation on national radio.
+It is disputed whether Asfaw's reading was sincere or coerced.
+The broadcast was the first time an Ethiopian leader had ever publicly decried the nations chronic social and economic problems.
+The crown prince declared that life for the average Ethiopian had not changed in three millennia and announced the masses were losing their patience.
+He proceeded to compare Ethiopia's lack of progress with some of the newly independent African states, stating the Ethiopia was being left behind.
+Prince Asfaw stressed further that the new government had his support and the backing of Ethiopia.

+The proclamation also announced the formation of a new government under the Crown Prince, and promised the start of a new era.
 In response, the students of Haile Selassie University demonstrated in support of the new government.